The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Methodology: D4000 estimators

 The weighting $r_{\rm i}^2 \sigma_{\rm i}^{-2}$ can be interpreted as the contribution of two different error sources: the error of the NB measurement itself ($\sigma_{\rm i}$), and the part of the NB corresponding to the flux integrated outside of the D4000 band of interest.
 All flux information coming from outside the D4000 band wavelength range can be regarded as noise; therefore a NB which has half of its area outside of the D4000 band should have half the SNR than a NB which is fully inside.
 This can be expressed in terms of a net error, $\sigma_{\rm net\, i} = r_{\rm i}^{-1} \sigma_{\rm i}$.
 Therefore, the weighting is just a standard inverse variance weighting ($\sigma_{\rm net\, i}^{-2}$), but using a $\sigma_{\rm net\, i}$ error that accounts for both the intrinsic error of the observation of each band flux, and the undesired flux information outside of the D4000 rest-frame band.
 Regarding the error of \cref{eq:PAUS_estimator}, it is simply determined by standard error propagation of the errors of the NB fluxes, $F_{\rm \nu \, i}$

-In \cref{fig:D4000_measurement_example} an example of the D4000$_{\rm w}$ measurement for a single object is displayed, both for its VIPERS spectrum and PAUS NBs.
+In \cref{fig:D4000_measurement_example} an example of the D4000$_{\rm w}$ photometric (with PAUS NBs) and spectroscopic (with the VIPERS spectrum) measurement for a single object is displayed.
 The selected object is a galaxy with D4000$_{\rm w} \sim 1.7$, a value high enough to have a spectral break easily distinguishable by eye, and typical for red galaxies.
 Hence, it can be considered a fairly representative example of a red galaxy in our sample.
 The apparent magnitude of the object is $i_{\rm AB}=20.71$.
-The plot is shown in rest frame, and the values of the spectrum mean fluxes measured in the blue and red bands used to compute the D4000 index for VIPERS and PAUS are computed with \cref{eq:D4000_band_integration} and \cref{eq:PAUS_estimator} respectively.
-Besides, for PAUS the NB response functions are plotted with a faint grey colour for reference.
+The plot is shown in rest frame, and the values of the D4000$_{\rm w}$ band fluxes are determined with \cref{eq:D4000_band_integration} for the spectroscopic measurement and \cref{eq:PAUS_estimator} for the photometric measurement, respectively.
+Besides, the PAUS NB response functions are plotted with a faint grey colour for reference.
 The relevant data of regarding the D4000 measurement of the object shown in \cref{fig:D4000_measurement_example} are displayed in \cref{tab:example_object_data}.
-It is worth noting that if the PAUS D4000 is computed using the VIPERS spec-z, we find D4000$_{\rm w}=1.50\pm 0.14$, a result consistent with the PAUS value displayed in \cref{tab:example_object_data}, but not so much with its VIPERS counterpart.
-The reason for this discrepancy may lie in how the noise in PAUS NBs influence the determination of each photo-z, yielding D4000 values that are more self-consistent than these computed with an external redshift measurement.
-However, as it is shown in \cref{sec:SNR}, the actual D4000 error budget is perfectly accounted for by the errors in PAUS photometry alone.
+It is worth noting that if the PAUS D4000 is computed using the VIPERS spec-z, we find a photometric D4000$_{\rm w}=1.50\pm 0.14$, a result consistent with the PAUS value displayed in \cref{tab:example_object_data}, but not so much with its VIPERS counterpart.
+The reason for this discrepancy may lie in how the noise in PAUS NBs influences the determination of each photo-z, yielding D4000 values that are more self-consistent than these computed with an external redshift measurement.
+However, as it is shown in \cref{sec:SNR}, the actual D4000 error budget for photometric measurements is perfectly accounted for by the errors in PAUS photometry alone.